 In one of California Pizza Kitchen’s cookbooks they make a wonderful Provencal salad.
 It’s not only colorful, it’s crisp and super flavorful.
 It works great as a first course salad or a side salad with the meal.
 The problem is their recipe is loaded with calories and fat due to the large amounts of full-fat feta, olives and full-fat dressing.
 Happily I’ve lightened it up with fat-free feta cheese, adding less olives and tossing in a very tasty reduced-fat bottled dressing.
 Each serving has 115 calories, 6 grams of fat and 3 Weight Watchers POINTS PLUS.
-I found on food.com that CPK’s salad has a horrifying 656 calories and 60 grams fat!
 Don’t be surprised if you end up wanting to make this skinny, refreshing salad several times a week.
-I could eat it almost everyday!
+I make it all the time!

 Prep Time: 10 minutes